-On the occasion of my birthday today, I bring you all the holy town of Loreto -one of the most important pilgrimage town in Italy.
-The town attracts over 4 million visitors each year and holds the Holy House of Mary of Nazareth believed to have flown from Palestine by four angels.
-Although I am neither a Catholic nor religious enough to know more than this, Loreto is the mecca for Catholics in simple terms.
-The Holy town of Italy!
+On the occasion of my birthday today, I want to share about the holy town of Loreto in Le Marche.
+One of the most important pilgrimage town in Italy, it attracts over 4 million visitors every year!!
+It also holds the Holy House of Mary of Nazareth believed to have flown from Palestine by four angels.
+Although I am neither a Catholic nor religious enough to know more than this, Loreto is the mecca for Catholics in simple terms- the Holy town of Italy!

 The piazza with the basilica is enormous and equally beautiful!
 There are handicraft shops selling intricate woodwork and kitchen products and a few bars worth peeking into.
 A very old shop selling delicious pizza is right opposite the basilica and makes a great option for a quick lunch or dinner.